felipesalas1/felipesalas1/README.md

 - 🌱 I’m currently learning Python, RS, JS, TS, React, Node, and Next.JS
 - 📫 HYou can reach me at lf.salas10(at)uniandes.edu.co or felipesalas1(at)me.com

+You can find more of my work at my secondary Github Account at https://github.com/felipevyuu

+Vyuu is my personal art and tech entrepreneurship!